 |Picture Communication Symbol from Boardmaker|

 AAC includes both unaided and aided systems.
 Unaided systems, like signing and gestures, do not require special materials or equipment.
-Aided systems use picture charts, books and special computers.
+Aided systems use picture charts, books, and special computers.
 AAC methods vary and may be personalized to meet each individual’s needs.
 Many forms of AAC include an assistive technology component which ranges from high- to low-tech strategies.

 This posting is about introducing a SGD (Speech Generated Device) to a new (usually young) user.

 From the moment a baby is born, they hear and respond to the spoken word.
 We bombard that infant with language for the first 12-18 months of their lives.
 During that time, we do not expect that they will utter a single understandable word.

 When we provide an AAC system, we often expect the child to spontaneously begin using an augmentative system from the first day they receive it.
 It is important for us to understand that the child receiving an alternative form of communication also needs and deserves a period of learning from the models of others.
-This modeling can and should be done by parents, peers, siblings, professionals and others on a regular basis for an extended period of time, just as we do with language and typical developing children: we model language.
+This modeling can and should be done by parents, peers, siblings, professionals and others on a regular basis for an extended period of time, just as we do with language and typically developing children: we model language.
 In this manner, the system becomes not only an expressive language tool but a receptive one as well.
 (See posting about Aided Language Stimulation to learn more about modeling.)

 - Providing lots of opportunities for them to communicate.